Witchcraft-Coding/pataofy/README.md

 # Pataofy
-Use this app to patao your favourite person (or not)!
+Use this app to patao your favourite person (or not, not very unlike a bad-advising well-intentioned friend)!

 ![Demo](demo.gif)